Contact us today to discuss how we can offer you a more specialist service for your chronic pain compensation claim?

 Call us now on 01225 462871 or complete the Contact Form at the foot of this page.

-Treatment for neuropathic pain includes medication, physical therapy and psychological treatment.
+Treatment for neuropathic pain typically includes medication, physical therapy and psychological treatment.

-In certain cases treatment of neuropathic pain may be focused on the underlying cause so that if the neuropathic pain arises from say a vitamin deficiency or diabetes, as it often does, then control of the underlying condition through healthy lifestyle changes or the taking of vitamin supplements can help to improve the symptoms of the condition and prevent it from progressing.
+In certain cases treatment for neuropathic pain may be focused on an underlying cause so that if the neuropathic pain is linked to say a vitamin deficiency or diabetes, as is sometimes the case, then control of the underlying condition through healthy lifestyle changes or the taking of vitamin supplements can help to improve the symptoms of the condition and prevent it from progressing.

 Unlike many types of pain, neuropathic pain doesn’t usually improve with common over-the-counter painkillers such as Paracetamol or anti-inflammatories such as Ibuprofen.

-The National Institute for Health and Care Excellence, recommends that doctors should commence treatment with medications such as:
+The National Institute for Health and Care Excellence (NICE), recommends that doctors should commence treatment with medications such as: